AllenDG/main-portfolio/README.md

 ## 📖 Description

 This is my personal portfolio designed for general-purpose use.
-It serves as a storytelling-driven space to showcase who I am, what I do, and how I work—from design to development.
+It serves as a storytelling-driven space to showcase who I am, what I do, and how I work from design to development.

 It features smooth transitions, clean UI, and a layered tech architecture that mirrors my professional workflow.

 ## ✨ Features